Last updated on February 14th, 2023

 It’s really as simple as that!
-If you’re replacing it with a citrus extract, you can also add a little zest from the fruit if you want.
+If you’re replacing it with a citrus extract, you can have your citrus glaze.
+You can also add a little zest from the fruit if you want.

 You can also omit the milk and replace that with a different flavored liquid.